TABLE OF CONTENTS

 Rule: At least

-- Check student preferences: students preferences are checked that the required number of units of a letter group is included in their preferences.
-If it is not, the students will be highlighted as insufficient.
+- Checks that the required number of units of a group/category is included in their preferences.

-- Assign students the specified number of units per letter group at the line generation stage.
+- Assigns students the specified number of units per group at line generation stage.

 Example: at least - 2 Units - Group E

-Students must select and be assigned 2 units of an English subject.
-All English courses have been assigned the letter E in the Courses Rules field.
+Students must select and be assigned 2 units of an English type subject.

 Rule: No more than

-- Check student preferences: students preferences are checked that no more that the allowable number of units of a letter group is included in their preferences.
-If there are too many of a letter group, the students will be highlighted.
+- Checks that no more than the allowable number of units of a group is included in their preferences.

-- Assign students only the allowable number of units per letter group at line generation stage.
-It is not possible for E10 to assign more than the allowable number of units to a student.
+- Assigns students only the allowable number of units per group at line generation stage.

 Example: no more than - 2 Units - Group M

-Students must not choose or receive more than 2 units of a Maths subject.
-All Maths courses can be assigned letter M in the Courses Rules field.
+Students must not choose nor receive more than 2 units of Maths subject, where all Maths courses are assigned M in the Courses > Rules field.

-Students must not choose or receive more than 2 units of a Maths subject.
-All Maths courses can be assigned letter M in the Courses Rules field.
+Students must not choose nor receive more than 2 units of Maths subject, where all Maths courses are assigned M in the Courses > Rules field.

 Rule: Mandatory if requested

-Note that this rule will not break any 'at least' or 'no more than' rules.
+- does not override 'at least' or 'no more than' rules

 Example: mandatory if req - V